-Huntington Beach Youth Shelter (2010-Present) Since 2010 I have worked as a youth specialist at the Huntington Beach Youth Shelter.
+Huntington Beach Youth Shelter (2010-2018) Since 2010 I have worked as a youth specialist at the Huntington Beach Youth Shelter.
 I am passionate about the safety and care of children, especially those who have been marginalized, abused, or otherwise abandoned by society.
 The youth shelter is a 24-hr short term crisis intervention residential program that offers a break to teens and families in crisis.
 This shelter also serves children who are homeless, at risk of homelessness, institutionalization, incarceration, or hospitalization.
 In this position I have supervised youth, led education and recreational activities, facilitated group counseling session, and answered crisis calls among other responsibilities.

 Undergraduate Honors Thesis Mentorship Program